- Written by Ben Jacklet

-He has climbed and skied Mount Hood 234 times and counting, and completed all seven of its classic ski descents.
+He has climbed and skied Mount Hood well over 200 times and counting, and completed all seven of its classic ski descents.
 Over the course of his adventures Asit has accumulated serious insight about the 11,239-foot summit of Mount Hood.

 His goal is to distill his knowledge into a book and video documentary project due for release in the fall of 2018 and, as always, to have a good time in the process.
 He describes the project as "an ode to the mountain we love."

-The film portion is titled "Seven Summits in Seven Days," and it shifted into high gear this spring with helicopter rentals, aerial footage and high-energy group efforts.
+The film portion is titled "Seven Summits in Seven Days," and it shifted into high gear in 2017 and 2018 with helicopter rentals, aerial footage and high-energy group efforts.
 Asit and his mountaineering partners Carlos Martinez, Brian Ellsworth, Blake McCoy and Shawn Hokkanen have been tearing it up in the fast-melting spring snow, while photographer Richard Hallman and videographers Pierce Hodges and Rod Parmenter capture the action from above.

 The conditions on Mount Hood this past month have ranged from solid ice to quicksand-like slush, forcing some high-consequence on-the-mountain decision-making.
 Asit invested $5,000 in a helicopter rental with the plan to ski down the Newton Clark Headwall on May 10th, but he eventually decided to turn back due to unsafe conditions in favor of a more stable route down the mountain's south side.
 On April 29th he radioed in from the summit to call off a different planned heli shoot, after determining that conditions were too hazardous.